5. Information provided is usable and learners know how to use it

 - Provide early feedback opportunities.
 Feedback influences subsequent work and learning strategies, therefore, learners would benefit from more feedback opportunities earlier in a subject.
 In other words, feedback should be front-end loaded.
 An example of this was found in Case study 5 in which learners had the opportunity to understand the effectiveness of their study techniques early in the semester through the regular use of clicker quizzes in laboratory sessions, fortnightly in-class short answer tests, and by receiving immediate feedback comments on online quizzes.

 - Feedback should be a regular occurrence.
 When learners are provided with the opportunity to experience regular and varied feedback loops, the likelihood of important information being understood and acted upon increases.
 This was evident in Case study 4, where feedback occurred not just in isolated instances, but comments were provided to learners regularly via social media.
-Similarly, in Case study 5, the feedback design included face-to-face discussions, clicker questions, written feedback on tests, on line quizzes, and peer assessment.
+Similarly, in Case study 5, the feedback design included face-to-face discussions, clicker questions, written feedback on tests, on line quizzes, and peer assessment, while Case study 6 featured instant responses to multiple-choice questions via scratch cards, and both group and one-on-one discussions.